 The Lion King II: Simba's Pride

-The Lion King II: Simba's Pride (also titled as The Lion King 2: Simba's Pride, The Lion King Two: Simba's Pride) is a 1998 American animated direct-to-video musical romantic drama film.
-It is the sequel to Disney's 1994 animated feature film, The Lion King, with its plot influenced by William Shakespeare's Romeo and Juliet, and the second installment in The Lion King trilogy.
-According to director Darrell Rooney, the final draft gradually became a variation of Romeo and Juliet.
+The Lion King II: Simba's Pride, also titled as The Lion King 2: Simba's Pride, is a 1998 American animated direct-to-video musical drama film produced by Walt Disney Video Premiere.
+It is the sequel to Disney's 1994 animated film, The Lion King, with its plot influenced by William Shakespeare's Romeo and Juliet, and the second installment in The Lion King trilogy.

 Plot